 The goals of testing are to identify DIC, evaluate its severity, and to monitor its effects over time.
 There is not a single test that can be used to definitely diagnose DIC.
-A doctor will consider many factors when assessing a person who may have this condition, such as signs and symptoms, presence of an underlying condition, physical examination, and medical history.
+A healthcare practitioner will consider many factors when assessing a person who may have this condition, such as signs and symptoms, presence of an underlying condition, physical examination, and medical history.

 The severity and extent of DIC can change over time so laboratory testing is often performed at several intervals to monitor a person's status.
 Some routine tests that may be performed include:

-- Blood smears from individuals with DIC often show decreased number of platelets and presence of large platelets and fragmented red cells (schistocytes)
+- Blood smears from individuals with DIC often show decreased number of platelets and presence of large platelets and fragmented red cells (schistocytes).

-- PT (Prothrombin time) – often prolonged with DIC, as coagulation factors are consumed
+- PT (prothrombin time) – often prolonged with DIC as coagulation factors are consumed

-- PTT (Partial thromboplastin time) – may be prolonged
+- PTT (partial thromboplastin time) – may be prolonged

 - Fibrinogen – one of the clotting factors; is low with DIC

-As DIC can affect the health and function of several organs, more general testing, such as a Comprehensive Metabolic Panel (CMP), may be ordered to evaluate, for example, the functional status of kidneys and liver.
+As DIC can affect the health and function of several organs, more general testing, such as a comprehensive metabolic panel (CMP), may be ordered to evaluate, for example, the functional status of kidneys and liver.
 Additionally, several other tests may be ordered to help detect the underlying disease or condition that is causing a person to develop DIC.

 An x-ray or other imaging scan is sometimes performed to help locate blood clots and evaluate organs.